fhoedemakers/pico-infonesPlus/README.md

 ## PCB

-Create your own little Pico Based NES console en play using an orginal (S)NES controller.
-Soldering skills are requirerd.
+Create your own little Pico Based NES console and play with an orginal (S)NES controller.
+Soldering skills are required.
 The PCB design can be found in the [assets/pcb](https://github.com/fhoedemakers/pico-infonesPlus/tree/main/assets/pcb) folder.
 Companies like [PCBWay](https://www.pcbway.com/) can make these PCBs for you.
 Simply upload the design files packed as a zip archive when ordering.
 Other materials needed: